rodluger/para/README.rst

 using ``para`` with ``emcee``
 =============================

-Since ``emcee`` maps each walker's position vector to your likelihood function once per step in the chain, you don't want all the overhead that comes with creating a new pool object every time you call ``para.map``.
+Since ``emcee`` maps each walker's position vector to your likelihood function once per step in the chain, you don't want all the overhead that comes with creating a new pool object every time you call ``para.call``.
 Instead, you should use the ``para.Pool`` object.
 See ``scripts/mcmc.py`` for an example.